 Place your scones on a cookie sheet lined with parchment paper.

 I’m using a baking stone.
-Don’t forget to dip your fingers in flour as you’re picking these up!
-Unless, of course, you like to eat the raw dough.
-I’m not judging!
+Don’t forget to dip your fingers in flour as you’re picking these up to keep them from sticking to your hands.

 Bake them at 400 degrees for 45 minutes.

-And now … the moment you’ve been waiting for … the most divine thing I’ve ever licked off a plate … orange icing!
+And now for the most divine thing I’ve ever licked off a plate — orange icing!

 For the food porn … keep scrolling.